SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/EPM/EPM_Integration_Training/Connectors/Alarms/Alarms.md

 To implement this feature, you need to create a `<SeverityBubbleUp>` tag.
 Within this tag, you must define the `<path>` tag, which specifies the path through which the alarms should bubble up.
 This path should correspond to a defined chain.

-As an example, let's consider the Location topology, which includes various levels connected in a one-to-many manner:
+As an example, consider the Location topology, which includes various levels connected in a one-to-many manner:

 - Network (View table 9000)
   - Region (View table 8000)